Frequently Asked Questions

 Again, this action does not restore the right to ship, transport, possess or receive firearms, which must be restored by a court in accordance with Va.
 Code §18.2-308.2.
 If you were convicted in Virginia Circuit Court, you must petition the circuit court in the jurisdiction where you reside to regain state firearms privileges.
 For out-of-state or federal felony convictions, you must petition the court of conviction to regain firearm privileges.

 Noncitizens are not eligible to vote, serve on a jury or run for office, but may be eligible to serve as a notary public.
-Contact our office at 804-692-0104 to have your rights restored.
+Click here to request your rights be restored.

 Anyone convicted of a felony in Virginia automatically loses their civil rights - the right to vote, serve on a jury, run for office, become a notary public and carry a firearm.
 The Constitution of Virginia gives the Governor the sole discretion to restore civil rights, not including firearm rights.